-For more information about creativity and Parkinson’s, please visit the EPDA website.
+For more information about creativity and Parkinson’s, please visit Parkinson’s Europe website.

 How one family-run clothing company is “sharing the story of Parkinson’s”